Skip to content

 Count methods return a number:

-• queue:total() — Total number of items in the queue.
+• queue:total() — Total items in the queue.

-Find methods return an item list (see Iterating Queue Items below):
+Find methods return an item list (see Iterating items):

 lua